How to Lose Your Job From Sexual Harassment in 33 Easy Steps

 33. This time, do not give up.
 Write this list to show others that you do not have to be accosted by a Hollywood mogul in a bathrobe to endure the emotional and financial repercussions of sexual harassment.
 Sexual harassment, you would like to tell everyone, is not about sex.
 It’s about a person in power systematically leveraging that power to lure you into his orbit and either proffer or take away your money, work, healthcare, and financial stability, depending on your positive or negative response to his sexual overtures.
 Respond in the affirmative, and you’ve prostituted yourself.
 Respond negatively, do not respond at all, or get a lawyer involved, and there goes your career.

 Editor’s note: When reached for comment, Kurson told The Atlantic, “Deborah is a terrific writer.
 I published her often and wish her nothing but the best."
 James Karklins, the president of Observer Media, provided The Atlantic with the following statement: "Observer Media strives hard to provide a safe and comfortable environment for our employees and has a process by which all formal complaints are taken seriously.
 Our policy is to take corrective action when evidence of misconduct is presented.
-During Ken Kurson’s employment there were no formal complaints received."
+During Ken Kurson’s employment there were no formal complaints received.
+Deborah Copaken was a freelance writer and never an employee of the company.
+As with all freelance writers each story is pitched and accepted on a case-by-case basis."
 Karklins confirmed to The Atlantic that there is no process for writers who aren’t on staff to file complaints.